What is the full form of ABG

 In this test, blood is drawn from an artery before it enters into body tissues.
 This provides you with the following information or it measures:

 Partial pressure of oxygen (PaO2): It is the pressure of oxygen dissolved in the arterial blood.
 The pressure of oxygen shows how efficiently oxygen is moving into the blood from the lungs.

 Partial pressure of carbon dioxide (PaCO2): It is the pressure of carbon dioxide dissolved in the arterial blood.
 It shows how efficiently the carbon dioxide moves out of the blood into the lungs.

 pH: It is a measure of the hydrogen ions (H+)/pH in the blood. pH less than 7 indicates acidic solution and more than 7 indicates basic/alkaline solution.
 In general, arterial blood pH ranges from 7.38 to 7.42.
 So, it is slightly basic in nature.

 Oxygen content (O2CT) and oxygen saturation (O2Sat) values: O2 content value is the measure of the amount of oxygen in the blood.
-Oxygen saturation value tells how much of the total hemoglobin in the red blood cells is carrying oxygen.
+Oxygen saturation value tells how much of the total haemoglobin in the red blood cells are carrying oxygen.

 In general, the normal values of an ABG test are as follows: